shail2512-lm10/AWS_Notes/AWS.md

     - directly using EC2 instance connect. never put access key inside ec2 terminal. always use Roles created for AWS services by IAM

+    - Using AWS SSM - Sessions Manager (need to create IAM role for that)

 **AMI** (Amazon Machine Images)
 - It is a customization of an EC2 instance
 - AMI are built for specific regions and can be copied across regions